bluzelle/curium/docs/public/buildvalidatorsentry.md

     and then retry the start command.

-16. Optional - Validating Nodes Only
-    When the new node catches up to the rest of the zone, the account that we have named vuser will have ubnt tokens given to it by another node in the zone, and it can be turned into a validator node, allowed to participate in validating additions to the blockchain.
+16. If you are creating a validator, wait till your new node catches up to the rest of the zone.
+At this point, the new "vuser" account will also have the BNT tokens you funded to it.
+We now need to add this node as a validator for the testnet, as follows:

         blzcli tx staking create-validator \
-          --amount=1000000000ubnt \
+          --amount=<bonding amount> \
           --pubkey=$(blzd tendermint show-validator) \
-          --moniker=curium01 \
+          --moniker=<your moniker> \
           --commission-rate=0.1 \
           --commission-max-rate=0.2 \
           --commission-max-change-rate=0.01 \
           --min-self-delegation=1 \
           --gas=auto --gas-adjustment=1.2 \
-          --gas-prices=0.01bnt \
+          --gas-prices=<minimum gas price> \
           --from vuser

-    This will stake this node’s validator with the minimum amount of ubnt tokens to become a validator with 100 voting power.
+    This will stake this node’s validator with the prescribed amount of ubnt tokens to become a validator.
 The validator will participate in validating new operations sent to block chain and earn rewards and commision for doing so.

     Be sure to note the validator address in the output.

+    You can experiment with different values for the amount, commission rate, and gas price, although the latter should match whatever you put into app.toml.

+    Be sure to not use 100% of the amount of BNT in your vuser account, as you need some BNT to pay for gas.

+    For example:

+        blzcli tx staking create-validator \
+          --amount=1000000000ubnt \
+          --pubkey=$(blzd tendermint show-validator) \
+          --moniker=validatorBob \
+          --commission-rate=0.1 \
+          --commission-max-rate=0.2 \
+          --commission-max-change-rate=0.01 \
+          --min-self-delegation=1 \
+          --gas=auto --gas-adjustment=1.2 \
+          --gas-prices=10.0ubnt \
+          --from vuser

-12. You can get the current validator set with the command
+17. You can get the current validator set with the command

         blzcli q tendermint-validator-set

-    which will produce the output
+    which will produce the output like the following:

         {
           "block_height": "758",